google-parfait/tensorflow-federated/docs/api_docs/python/tff/federated_apply.md

 #### Returns:

 A federated value on the <a href="../tff.md#SERVER"><code>tff.SERVER</code></a>
-that represents the result of applying `func` to the member constituent of `arg`.
+that represents the result of applying `fn` to the member constituent of `arg`.

 #### Raises: